Dual Numbers for Arbitrary Order Automatic Differentiation: The DNAOAD package

 \subsection{Usage of DNAOAD}

-The package is available for Windows and GNU/Linux in both double and quadruple precision, and it supports the gfortran and ifx Intel Fortran compilers.
-It can be downloaded from \cite{Frpa2024}.
-After uncompressing the file, the user can navigate, for instance, to the folder:\\ `\verb+*/DNAOAD/GNU_Linux/ifx_case/prec_real64/examples/+' (the `{\tt *}' depends on where the package is uncompressed on the local machine), and run some of the examples.
-The source code is also provided; however, in our examples, we will assume that the precompiled libraries in the \verb+GNU_Linux+ folder are used.
+The DNAOAD package is available for both Windows and GNU/Linux platforms in double and quadruple precision, and it supports the \texttt{gfortran} and Intel \texttt{ifx} Fortran compilers.
+The source code and precompiled libraries can be obtained from the project repository \cite{Frpa2024}.
+The distribution includes a set of example programs that illustrate the basic usage of the library.

+For the standalone distribution, users may compile and run the example codes using either the provided precompiled libraries or by building the sources directly.
+In the examples presented here, we assume that the precompiled libraries supplied with the package are used.
+Detailed build instructions and platform-specific scripts are included in the distribution to simplify compilation on both GNU/Linux and Windows systems.